TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 [ui-accordion independent=false open=none]

 [ui-accordion-item title="Class Discussions"]
-If we consider the three audience group: face-to-face (F2F), online synchronous (e.g. through live Zoom session), and Online Asynchronous, we need to plan our class discussions carefully.
+If we consider the three audience types: face-to-face (F2F), online synchronous (e.g. through live Zoom session), and online asynchronous, we need to plan our class discussions carefully.
 Here's how they might expect to participate:

 **F2F:** Discuss in small or large groups in the classroom.
-**Synchronous:** Discuss in Breakout groups in Zoom, or in the large Zoom session with all participants.
+**OL Synchronous:** Discuss in Breakout groups in Zoom, or in the large Zoom session with all participants.
-**Asynchronous:** Watch the recorded class session and participate through discussion forums, posting responses and questions.
+**OL Asynchronous:** Watch the recorded class session and participate through discussion forums, posting responses and questions.

 However...how do you conduct the live class session with the F2F and Zoom groups?
 Do the groups talk to each other?
 Will there be audio/video complications?
 See the following key tips to help your lesson go smoothly.